toege/java-tdd-oop-concrete-dependency-injection/README.md

 When all the tests pass, the exercise is complete.

+## Extension

+Refactor the classes and any tests that use them so that they exhibit encapsulation and abstraction more fully.

 ## Next Steps

 Now that you've practice dependency injection, apply this knowledge to your ongoing Bob's Bagels OOP exercise.
 You should have multiple classes working together in that exercise; any dependencies should be injected rather than hard coded.
 You can inject via constructors and via method parameters.